 You might wonder whether or not you can protect your business in the event of a divorce.
 The following are some tips provided to you by our leading family lawyers in Colorado.
 If you require further advice, you may call Zweig Law, PC.

-Let Go of Other Assets – If you have already begun the divorce process, and did not take any preventative measures, you may still be able to protect your business.
-Consider letting go other valuable assets such as your retirement accounts, your house, car, or other items.
-By giving your spouse assets that are the same value of the business they would have received, you may be able to retain all of your business.
+- Let Go of Other Assets – If you have already begun the divorce process, and did not take any preventative measures, you may still be able to protect your business.
+Consider letting go of other valuable assets such as your retirement accounts, your house, your car, or other items.
+By giving your spouse assets that are the same value as the business they would have received, you may be able to retain all of your business.

 If you are a business owner and are getting a divorce, a Colorado family lawyer can help you dissolve your marriage and protect your business.
 Call Zweig Law, PC now.

 In addition to custody and guardianship decisions, family courts also deal with adoptions.
 A family lawyer in Colorado may help you adopt children who have either been permanently removed from their parent’s home or who have no parents at all.
 Family law firms, such as Zweig Law PC, can help you find and adopt children whose mothers give up their parental rights at birth or during childhood.
 They can also help with oversees and foster care adoptions.

 Children can pursue emancipation if they are able to financially support themselves and if some aspect of their home life is not healthy for them.
 When children are emancipated, their parents no longer have legal control over them.
 There are often very specific conditions, such as age, living situation, financial viability, and ability to care for themselves, that must be met before emancipation is granted.
 Often, the parents must also consent, but a judge can rule to approve this process if necessary.
 At the end of emancipation, the child is considered a legal adult.

 Termination of Parental Rights